JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 eYData$EVTYPE <- factor(eYData$EVTYPE, levels = eData$EVTYPE)

-plot4 <- qplot(
+plot3 <- qplot(
     year
     ,round(damage / 1e+06)
     ,data = eYData
     ,geom = "line"
     ,color = EVTYPE
+    ,main = paste(
+        "Figure 3:\n\nTop 10 Weather Events Ranked"
+        ,"by Economic Impact (1996-2011)"
+    )
-    ,main = "Top 10 Weather Events Ranked by Economic Impact (1996-2011)" ,xlab = "Year"
+    ,xlab = "Year"
     ,ylab = "Economic Impact (USD in Millions)"
 ) +
     theme(axis.text.x = element_text(angle = 45, hjust = 1)) +
     scale_y_log10(labels = comma)

-fig3 <- arrangeGrob(plot3, plot4, ncol = 1)
-print(fig3)
+print(plot3)
 ```

 ![](NOAA_Storm_Database_Analysis_files/figure-html/results3-1.png)

-Figure 3 essentially plots the same data from figures 1 and 2, except
-instead of leveraging a bar chart aggregated over the time period (1996-2011) it
+Figure 3 plots the top 10 weather event types ranked by their total economic
+impact in the United States from 1996-2011 as described in the *Data Processing*
-utilizes a categorical line chart (discrete lines for each of the respective
+section above.
+This figure presents the data in a categorical line chart with
-top 10 weather event types) with summations by year and a log(10) Y-axis scale
+discrete lines for each of the weather event types summed by year with a log(10)
-to visualize trending.
+Y-axis scale to facilitate the visualization of trending and annual
+relationships between the event types.

 ## Reference
 [1] http://www.ncdc.noaa.gov/stormevents/